Eroleice/Quant-Cat/README.md

 # Quant-Cat
-Cat is the best, cuz cat knows everything!
+This is the dev branch!